Physics

 PHYS 251 Electronics for Scientists3 Credits

-This laboratory-based course is an introduction to electric circuits and electronic instrumentation for scientists.
-The course will emphasize a practical approach, with students learning about electronic devices and how they work by building working circuits.
-Topics explored include passive circuits with resistors and capacitors, including applications in electric filtering; diodes; transistors; op-amps; timing circuits; feedback and amplification; and digital circuits.
+Introduction to electric circuits and electronic instrumentation for scientists.
+Emphasizes a practical approach, with students learning about electronic devices and how they work by building working circuits.
+Topics explored include: passive circuits with resistors and capacitors, including applications in electric filtering; diodes; transistors; op-amps; timing circuits; feedback and amplification; and digital circuits.

 Prerequisites: PHYS 132 or PHYS 112.